EVIIIxEVIII/JohansenCointegrationTest/README.md

 # C++ Johansen's Cointegration test
 You can find the ```johansen_test.cpp``` and ```johansen_test.hpp``` files in the root of the project which you can just drag and drop into your project which uses Eigen.

-All other files are added for you to make sure that my implementation is correct and has somewhat decent performance.
+All the other files are added for you to make sure that my implementation is correct and has somewhat decent performance.

 # Compiling
 In order to compile this project create a build directory ```build/``` directory and inside of it run